-For example, if a husband dies and his estate was under £325,000, his wife can take his allowance and add it to her own tax-free allowance.
+For example, if a husband dies and leaves all his estate to his wife, she can take his allowance of £325,000 and add it to her own tax-free allowance.
 However, if the husband’s estate is £300,000 and he left it all to his brother, the wife would only be entitled to the remaining £25,000.

-Gifts to your partner who isn’t married to you however, might incur Inheritance Tax.
+Gifts to an unmarried partner might incur Inheritance Tax.

 How much can I give to my children and family tax-free?

 What and how much you wish to give your children or other members of your family is completely up to you.

-Simply put, so long as you live more than 7 years from when you make this gift, your children or family won’t have to pay Inheritance Tax on your gift when you die.
+Simply put, so long as you live more than seven years from when you make this gift, your children or family won’t have to pay Inheritance Tax (IHT) on your gift when you die.

-But if you unfortunately don’t live more than 7 years after you’ve made the gift, they might have to pay Inheritance Tax.
-In this situation, your gift becomes known as a ‘potentially exempt transfer’.
+But if you unfortunately don’t live more than seven years after you’ve made the gift, they might have to pay Inheritance Tax.

 This means if you’re thinking about giving away money or assets to your family and friends to reduce Inheritance Tax, it’s very important you make a record of: